yuenche/MLOpsTemplate/src/workshop/documents/part_4.md

     > Action Item: Update resource group name, workspace name, location, Azure Secret and Github Secret inside yc_ci_train.yml file.

+2. Configure the viariables for development enviroment in `src/workshop/env/.env.staging`.

+    > - `group`: resource group of the AML staging workspace.
+    > - `workspace`: the AML staging workspace.
+    > - `location`: the location of the AML staging workspace.
+    > - `compute`: the name of the compute cluster in staging.
+    > - `endpoint`: the name of the model endpoint in staging.
+    > - `model`: the model name.

 2. Approve and merge the Pull Request created in Part_4 to integration branch.
 This will trigger the training in yc_ci_train workflow.

-    >Action Items: Merge the Pull Request created by yc_training_unit_test workflow.
+    > Action Items: Merge the Pull Request created by yc_training_unit_test workflow.
-    >- Go to your browser and go to your repository.
+    > - Go to your browser and go to your repository.
-    >- Click on "pull requests" tab and click on the new PR "An automatically created PR by successful unit test to integration".
+    > - Click on "pull requests" tab and click on the new PR "An automatically created PR by successful unit test to integration".
-    >- Reviw the commits into `integration` branch from `yourname-dev`.
+    > - Reviw the commits into `integration` branch from `yourname-dev`.
-    >- Click on "Merge pull request".
+    > - Click on "Merge pull request".
-    >- Click on "Confirm merge".
+    > - Click on "Confirm merge".

     As a reminder, integration branch is a branch which is as up to date as the main branch but we use it to train the model.
 Here we made some changes to the model, and we want to train and evaluate the new model.
 If the evaluation fails, it won't trigger the CD process and making changes to the main branch where our production code lives.